SFSU Offered To Provide Alternative Platform To Host Leila Khaled Event In Place of Zoom

 Dear Professors Abdulhadi and Kinukawa,

 I learned last night that Zoom will not allow your classroom event to proceed on their platform and that they may block it.
-While we don’t know whether they will follow through, I have asked Academic Technology to research whether we have any alternative platforms that might be able to host the event in place of Zoom.
+While we don’t know whether they will follow through, I have asked Academic Technology to research whether we have any alternative platforms that might be able to host the event in place of Zoom, we are exploring options to launch o new dedicated website using the plans d’allotjament de wordpress.
 If you would be interested in exploring whether any of these potential alternatives might suit your needs, please reach out to Andrew Roderick firstname.lastname@example.org

 Provost and Vice President for Academic Affairs